runtimeverification/michelson-semantics/michelson.md

 endmodule
 ```

 This function implements a relaxed equality check between two data elements.
-In
-particular, it handles the wildcard matching behavior described in the .tzt
+In particular, it handles the wildcard match behavior described in the `.tzt`
 format proposal and discards list type information as discussed earlier.

 ```k